-The Automatic Air Release Valve must be independently mounted in a horizontal position and If the Air Release Valve is to be installed on a staged pump application, contact the factory for specific installation instructions.
+The Automatic Air Release Valve must be independently mounted in a horizontal position and connected to the discharge line of the self-priming centrifugal pump (see Figure 6).
+If the Air Release Valve is to be installed on a staged pump application, contact the factory for specific installation instructions.